charliecalvert/CloudNotes/Assignments/React/ReactAddressMenu.md

 We'll focus only on the **render** method, since the rest of the code in our file stays the same throughout this exercise.

-Let's write code to display the simple menu shown in screenshots visible above.
+Let's write code to display the simple menu shown in the screenshots visible above.
 Don't fuss over the fact that the menu looks funky at this point.
 We can fix that later by adding some CSS.
 Right now, just focus on getting things working:

 ```javascript
 <div>